suntong/dbab/README.md

 ## DHCP-ADD-WPAD

-he `dhcp-add-wpad` will take the content in `/etc/dbab/dbab.proxy` as the host name of the squid caching server, as well as taking the content in `/etc/dbab/dbab.addr` as the IP address of `dhcp` server, then enable the automatic WPAD service within the system, with the help of the DNS and DHCP server.
+The `dhcp-add-wpad` will take the content in `/etc/dbab/dbab.proxy` as the host name of the squid caching server, as well as taking the content in `/etc/dbab/dbab.addr` as the IP address of `dhcp` server, then enable the automatic WPAD service within the system, with the help of the `DNS` and `DHCP` server.

 ## FILES

-* /etc/dbab/dbab.addr:
+* `/etc/dbab/dbab.addr`
   The IP address that `dbab-svr` listens on.
-Defaults to localhost.
+Defaults to `localhost`.

+* `/etc/dbab/dbab.proxy`
+  The name or IP address of your `squid` caching server.
+Defaults to `localhost`.

-* /etc/dbab/dbab.list-:
+* `/etc/dbab/dbab.list-`
   The entries you want to filter out from the pgl.yoyo.org lists.
 List sites you still wish to visit there.

-* /etc/dbab/dbab.list+:
+* `/etc/dbab/dbab.list+`
   The entries you want to add to blocking list on top of the pgl.yoyo.org list, used by `dbab-add-list`.

+* `/etc/dnsmasq.d/dbab-map.adblock.conf`
+  The file which `dbab-get-list` updates.

-* /etc/dbab/dbab.proxy:
+* `/etc/dnsmasq.d/dbab-map.trashsites.conf`
-  The name or IP address of your squid caching server.
-Defaults to localhost.
+  The file which `dbab-add-list` updates.

-* /usr/share/doc/dbab/dbab.md:
+* `/usr/share/doc/dbab/dbab.md`
   The more detailed introduction and installation guild.

 ## AUTHOR(S)

-Copyright: 2013~2015 Tong SUN, suntong001 from users.sourceforge.net
+Copyright: 2013~2020 Tong SUN, suntong001 from users.sourceforge.net
 License: BSD-3-Clause

 The pixelserv was originally downloaded from